jeuniii/prometheus-agents/README.md

 vault write secret/prometheus password=prometheus username=prometheus
 ```

 For the Vault Hash check, I am checking the md5sum for the vault folder and compairing it to the one generated everytime I scrape.
-The initial md5sum can be taken using the command:
+The initial md5sum can be taken using the `bash` command:

 ```
 find /opt/vault/var/store/logical  -type f -exec md5sum {} + | md5sum | awk '{print $1}'